 Castelo de Vide

-In the district of Portalegre is the small village of Castelo de Vide.
-Castelo de Vide is a picturesque village with a well-preserved Jewish quarter and a medieval castle.
-It’s a great access point to visit the Serra de São Mamede, the highest mountain range south of the Tagus River.
-Which was romantically nicknamed the ‘Sintra do Alentejo’ after the landscape surrounding Sintra near Lisbon by Pedro V.
+Castelo de Vide is a small hill town known for its medieval castle, whitewashed streets and well-preserved former Jewish quarter.
+It also provides a useful base for exploring the Serra de São Mamede and nearby Marvão.
+The Serra de São Mamede is the highest mountain range south of the Tagus River, and was romantically nicknamed the ‘Sintra do Alentejo’ after the landscape surrounding Sintra near Lisbon by Pedro V.

 Marvão is a stunning walled village offering panoramic views of the surrounding Serra de São Mamede.
 Perched high on a hilltop it has an exceptionally well-preserved castle and typically narrow streets.
 It’s a tiny village but offers so much historical character.